camlp5/camlp5/doc/rst/tutorial.rst

 Protocol Buffers IDL.

-For users who only wish to *use* Camlp5 packages (and packages built on Camlp5), it suffices to work thru the "stream" and "stream-revised"
+For users who only wish to *use* Camlp5 packages (and packages built on Camlp5), it suffices to work thru the "streams-original" and "streams"
 examples: after that, all the examples are really for users who wish to actually write programs with grammars, extensible printers, and other Camlp5 features.

+Camlp5's syntax-extensions were meant to work with revised syntax, but typically they work just as well with original syntax.
+To demonstrate that, the most-complicated example (using lexer, grammar, and printer syntax-extensions) is available in both revised and original syntax (though only the revised-syntax version is described herein).
+A quick diff of the two versions will show that the differences are entirely superficial.

 .. contents::
   :local: